 This renewal of the Galenic tradition during the Renaissance played a very important part in the rise of modern science.The introduction of massage to France occurred around 1776 AD.
 Thus paving the way for highly developed Chinese medicine and massage, to Europe.
 It was not long after that Swedish physical therapist Pehr Henrik Ling established the classic Swedish massage we all know (and LOVE) today.

 Types of Massage Therapy

-Nowadays there are many types of massage used in the United Kingdom including:
+In the United Kingdom there are many types of massage including:

 Swedish; varying from light and relaxing to vigorous, using long gliding strokes, kneading rhythmic tapping and frictions.

 Deep Tissue; a slower, deeper and firmer pressure massage which also targets the fascia and connecting tissues.